Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Summary

 \section{Summary}

-The main focus of this paper is to report the discovery of a large-scale blueshift of diffuse \lya\ emission (with respect to the central \lya\ red peak) out to large radii.
-Such a spatially-resolved weak signal can only be detected by efficient IFU facilities such as MUSE, and with ultra deep exposures such as the MXDF survey.
-The main results are summarized as follows:
+The main focus of this paper is to report a large-scale blueshift of diffuse \lya\ emission (with respect to the \lya\ line of the central LAE).
+This paper is based on a statistical analysis of a representative galaxy sample with a typical \lya\ luminosity of $\mathrm{ 10^{41.1} erg\,s^{-1}}$.
+Our results represent a common phenomenon across the LAE population down to its faint end.
+Thanks to the extremely deep MXDF survey and the data stacking, we are able to detect the \lya\ line profile out to 60~kpc (approximately 3~$r_{vir}$), much larger than any previous analyses based on a few bright LAEs \citep[e.g.][]{leclercq20,erb22}.
+The main results are summarised below:

-From the galaxy out to $\approx$ 60~kpc, we detect a 250~km/s blueshift of \lya\ emission line with respect to the \lya\ red peak of the target LAE.
-However, we cannot determine if the \lya\ line at the large distance is bluer than $z_{sys}$.
-This trend is observed in both the mean and median stacks, and is thus ubiquitous among LAEs at $3<z<4$ with $\mathrm{L_{Ly\alpha} = 10^{41.1} erg\,s^{-1}}$.
+From the galaxy out to $\approx$ 60~kpc, we detect a $\approx$250~km/s blueshift of the \lya\ emission line with respect to the \lya\ peak of the target LAE.
+However, we cannot determine the relative velocity offset between the \lya\ line at the large distance and the systemic velocity, so we cannot tell whether it is bluer or redder than $z_{sys}$.
+We have demonstrated that the stacking of the LAE sample is not dominated by outliers.
+The blueshift trend with respect to the central \lya\ red peak is thus ubiquitous among LAEs at $3<z<4$ with a median \lya\ luminosity $\mathrm{L_{Ly\alpha} = 10^{41.1} erg\,s^{-1}}$.

-We discuss the possible mechanisms to explain the blueshift of \lya\ emission.
-Our observation favors a scenario in which the inner part of the LAH is dominated by resonant-scattered \lya\ photons from the outflowing gas, while the dominance of inflows gradually increases out to $\approx$60~kpc.
-However, we cannot rule out the contribution from other scenarios, such as satellites.
+We discuss the possible mechanisms to explain the blueshift of the \lya\ emission.
+Our observations favour a scenario in which the inner part of the LAH is dominated by resonant-scattered \lya\ photons from the outflowing gas, while at large distances, the outflows become gradually decelerated or inflows start to emerge out to $\approx$60~kpc.
+However, at large distances, we cannot rule out the contribution from other scenarios, such as fluorescent emission or satellites.

 Obviously, this work is limited by the absence of $z_{sys}$.
 The key to tackling this problem is to obtain the rest-frame optical spectra.
-In addition, high spectral resolution IFU facilities \citep[e.g., BlueMuse, ][]{johan19} are needed for precisely measuring the velocity shift.
-Spatially- and spectrally-resolved analytical models and simulations are also needed for better interpretation of the observational data \citep[e.g.][]{blaizot23}.
+Spatially and spectrally resolved analytical models and simulations are also needed for better interpretation of the observational data.